-Forex Auto Trading is a particular type of trading on the Forex market (the currency market), implemented with the help of tools and programs to make trading fully or semi-automatic.
+Forex Auto Trading is a particular type of trading on the Forex market (the currency market), implemented with the help of tools and programs to be used usually on forex brokers platforms to make trading fully or semi-automatic.

 Forex Auto trading definition